Exciting newcomer: Portugal Boutique Winery

 I’ve long been excited by the potential of Portugal’s wines, but I cannot remember a time when I’ve encountered so many thrilling new projects.
 Not just for wine, but food and tourism too.
 Confidence is high.
 With good reason based on several fresh finds, to which I was introduced by Beatriz Machado at last month’s The Yeatman Christmas Fair.
 In this post, I take a look at a new project – Portugal Boutique Winery.

-Winemaker Nuno Aguiar de Morais Vaz and António Olazabal Ferreira (grandson of Quinta do Vale Meão’s Vito Olazabal) started Portugal Boutique Winery one year ago, launching two unoaked Douro wines – Boina Red 2015 & White 2016 (Boina means cap, hence the label).
+Winemaker Nuno Aguiar de Morais Vaz and António Olazabal Ferreira (nephew of Quinta do Vale Meão’s Vito Olazabal) started Portugal Boutique Winery one year ago, launching two unoaked Douro wines – Boina Red 2015 & White 2016 (Boina means cap, hence the label).
 Ferreira told me that their philosophy is “to produce wines that fully express the terroir, the native grape varieties and the vintage year.”

 From centenarian old guyot-trained vineyards in the Planalto Mirandês region (upper Douro River Valley at 650 mts of altitude) they have also produced a 2016 rosé (300 bottles) and two 2016 red wines (200+2.000 bottles) for launch this month.
 For Ferreira, “working with old vines that produce little has quality advantages, but it forces us to grow at their pace instead of ours.”
 There is a cultural advantage too, observed Vaz (who used to work for Anselmo Mendes) – “we help the old growers by paying good money for grapes.”